 - Generally referred to as “Non-Title V” or “Synthetic Minor Title V” sources depending on whether or not voluntary restrictions on the quantity of air contaminants are included in issued permits that prevent the source from becoming subject to the Title V operating permit program.

-- Permit duration is 10 years for Non-Title V facilities and 5 years for Synthetic Minor Title V facilities
+- Permit duration is 10 years for Non-Title V facilities and five years for Synthetic Minor Title V facilities.

 Types of Permit Documents

-This permit document is issued to Non-Title V and Synthetic Minor Title V facilities.
-Permit-to-install and operate (PTIO) is a relatively recent permit document type.
-Effective June 30, 2008, Ohio EPA began issuing a single PTIO for an air contaminant source rather than a PTI, followed by a separate permit-to-operate (PTO) for Non-title V and Synthetic Minor Title V facilities.
+Permit-to-Install and Operate — This permit document is issued to Non-Title V and Synthetic Minor Title V facilities.
+Permit-to-Install and Operate (PTIO) is a relatively recent permit document type.
+Effective June 30, 2008, Ohio EPA began issuing a single PTIO for an air contaminant source rather than a Permit-to-Install (PTI), followed by a separate Permit-to-Operate (PTO) for Non-title V and Synthetic Minor Title V facilities.
 The PTIO was designed to streamline the permitting process for non-major facilities with low emissions of air contaminants.
 PTIOs are issued as final actions of the Director that are appealable to the Environmental Review Appeals Commission.
-If the permit is establishing federally enforceable terms and conditions or has high public interest it will first be issued as a draft permit to allow a 30-day comment period by the public, U.S. EPA, or other interested parties.
+If the permit is establishing federally enforceable terms and conditions or has high public interest, it will first be issued as a draft permit to allow a 30-day comment period by the public, U.S. EPA, or other interested parties.

-Various mechanisms have been developed over the years to speed up the permitting process.
-The basic process is described by the “Steps to obtain Ohio EPA air pollution permits”.
+Permit Mechanisms/Options — Various mechanisms have been developed over the years to speed up the permitting process.
+The basic process is described by the “Steps to obtain Ohio EPA air pollution permits.”
 However, additional permitting options may be available depending on the type of operation being installed.
-These options fall into two broad categories; exemptions and general permits.
+These options fall into two broad categories: exemptions and general permits.

-Permit exempt: Exempt an operation from being required to first be issue a permit, but are subject to certain criteria in the exemption rule and/or air pollution control limitations or restrictions established in certain air pollution rules
+- Permit exempt: Exempt an operation from being required to first be issued a permit, but are subject to certain criteria in the exemption rule and/or air pollution control limitations or restrictions established in certain air pollution rules.

-General Permits: General permits speed up the permitting process for certain well-defined operations that are not eligible for a permit exemption.
-General permits are designed to identify the emission limits, operational restrictions, monitoring, record keeping, reporting, and testing requirements for the majority of sources covered by the general permit.
-The benefit of see seeking a general permit is that the permit is issued very quickly once a complete application is received; the trade-off is that there is no source-specific tailoring of the permit terms - when it comes to general permits, “what you see is what you get”.
+- General Permits: General permits speed up the permitting process for certain well-defined operations that are not eligible for a permit exemption.
+General permits are designed to identify the emission limits, operational restrictions, monitoring, record-keeping, reporting and testing requirements for the majority of sources covered by the general permit.
+The benefit of seeking a general permit is that the permit is issued very quickly once a complete application is received; the trade-off is that there is no source-specific tailoring of the permit terms.
+When it comes to general permits, what you see is what you get.